Rules for National Insurance

 - no National Insurance to pay

-There’s no Mileage Allowance Relief for National Insurance, and you can’t carry forward the difference between RME and the qualifying amount to a later earnings period.
+There’s no Mileage Allowance Relief for National Insurance, and you cannot carry forward the difference between RME and the qualifying amount to a later earnings period.